ni/grpc-labview/README.md

 Clients then must connect using the server certificate that was generated (server.cer) otherwise the connection will fail.

 If you do not passing in a certificate then the server will use insecure gRPC.

+## Building the server binaries
+To build the binaries for the scripting tool or the gRPC server see [Building](src/Building.md) for instructions.